What Is Resin Art - All You Need To Know About It

 Resin is a naturally occurring substance found mainly in plants and bugs.
-It has remained in use since long.
-In ancient Greece and Egypt, it was considered a valuable substance and was used in religious rituals.
-Shellac, balsam, and amber are examples of resin obtained from nature.
+In fact, it remained in use since long.
+In ancient Greece and Egypt, it's a valuable substance for religious rituals.
+For example, Shellac, balsam, and amber are resin obtained from nature.
 Plants secrete and use this substance as protection in case of injuries and safety against insects.

-Before the arrival of synthetic resin, natural plastics like gutta-percha, lac, and cemented asbestos were used for commercial molding.
+Before the arrival of synthetic resin, people use natural plastics like gutta-percha, lac, and cemented asbestos for commercial molding.

 Synthetic resin was introduced by Leo H. Baekeland in 1909.
-It was called “bakelite” and is considered the first completely synthetic resin.
+He called it “bakelite” and it's considered the first completely synthetic resin.
 This resin could be molded and used in various distinctive ways.
-Synthetic resin is a viscous substance which is converted into rigid polymers by curing (hardening by cross-linking polymer chains).
+In short, synthetic resin is a viscous substance which is converted into rigid polymers by curing (hardening by cross-linking polymer chains).

 What is Resin Art made up of?

-Resin art is created using synthetically created resin called epoxy resin.
-Epoxy resin was invented in 1930s by two scientists Dr. Pierre Castan and Dr. Sylvan Greenlee.
+People create resin art mostly using synthetic resin like epoxy resin.
+In 1930s, two scientists Dr. Pierre Castan and Dr. Sylvan Greenlee invented epoxy resin.
 The word “Epoxy” is a combination of two Greek prefixes “epi” and “oxy.
 Epi means “upon” and oxy means sharp or acidic.
 Epoxy resin is created by mixing resin and the hardening agent in equal quantities.
-It is popular for two things; chemical resistance and adhesive qualities.
+In the past, it's popular for two things: chemical resistance and adhesive qualities.
 As the time passed and the properties of epoxy resin became more evident, its use in art and craft increased.

 Properties of Resin